-Removing leaves from your yard may sound like a tedious activity, but it doesn’t have to be hard.
+Removing leaves from your yard may sound tedious, but it doesn’t have to be hard.
 Chances are, you already have the leaf removal tools in your garage, and if you don’t, you can easily find them at a hardware or home improvement store.

-A leaf rake will get those leaves out of your yard and twigs, and grass clippings, and anything else, but raking is back-straining work.
+A leaf rake will get those leaves out of your yard as well as twigs, grass clippings, and anything else, but raking is back-straining work.

 Choose a leaf rake with a wide end.
 The wider your rake, the more leaves you can pick up with every sweep.